Understanding the different types of love.

 By the same token, what children feel for their parents and parents for their kids.
 Moreover, love between siblings, cousins, grandparents, etc., you get the idea.

 Consequently, it’s based on security, safety, and support.
 You may say even patriotism can fit into this category.
-It’s natural but not unconditional love like the previous one we discussed.
+It’s natural but not unconditional, like the previous one we discussed.

 Mania: